Is Brazilian Jiu-Jitsu Safe for Beginners?

 Shared Responsibility and Training Culture

+Safety in Jiu-Jitsu is also cultural.
 Unlike individual gym workouts, BJJ is partner-based.
 Each participant shares responsibility for maintaining control.

 Key training principles include: